 "Pick a lane.
 Keep driving."

 My team leadership journey began when I was hired by Warner-Lambert Company (later acquired by Pfizer) to launch a 10,000 square-foot fitness center at the pharmaceutical company's New Jersey corporate headquarters.
 I hired, trained and managed a team of six full-time professional staff to deliver health and fitness services to 3,000 employees.

 My focus shifted to technology in the 2000s.
 In 2006 I was selected to join Boston University Center for Digital Imaging Arts (CDIA) to help train the next generation of web designers and developers.
 Classes ranged in size from eight to 14 participants.
 I mentored young professionals by helping them develop individual and team web projects.
 I continue to champion their career successes by acting as self-anointed Alumni Director for more than 170 certificate program graduates.

 Team leadership is a skill that needs to be maintained and calibrated, just like a vintage automobile.
-To that end I have established a library of more than 50 business books on leadership topics and 80 business books on strategy topics.
+To that end I have established a library of 60 business books on leadership topics and 80 business books on strategy topics.

 While I do not possess an MBA, I have the next best thing -- My Business Advisors.
 My Business Advisors write books.